 Direct Listing is a relatively new process that companies can use to go public and raise capital without doing an IPO.
 A company can bypass the traditional underwriting process when it goes public through a direct listing.

-In case of an IPO, the investment bankers undertake price discovery for the shares to be sold.
-Typically, larger investors get preferential treatment for the allocation of shares on the day of the Direct Listing.
-On that day, the company's shares become available to be bought and sold on the stock exchange by any investor.
-Also, the price discovery takes place through the buy and sell orders on the exchange without any bank underwriting.
+In an IPO, the investment bankers make price discovery for the shares to be sold.
+Typically, larger investors get preferential treatment for allocating shares on the day of the Direct Listing.
+On that day, the company's shares become available for any investor to buy and sell on the stock exchange.
+Also, price discovery occurs through the buy and sell orders on the exchange without bank underwriting.

 A benefit of this type of public sale of shares is that it increases the number of investors.
 In addition, these investors can purchase company shares, which helps to level the playing field.
 In recent years, companies such as Spotify, Slack, and Coinbase have opted for direct listings to go public.